ray-project/ray/doc/source/cluster/kubernetes/user-guides/gcp-gke-gpu-cluster.md

 .. note::

-    GKE will automatically install the GPU drivers for you.
-For more details, see the [GKE documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/gpus#create-gpu-pool-auto-drivers)
+    GKE automatically installs the GPU drivers for you.
+For more details, see [GKE documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/gpus#create-gpu-pool-auto-drivers).

 .. note::